nocke/jekyll.nocke.de/README.md

 `npm start` does precisely that.

 ### caveats
-→ `_config.yml` changes might cause a 2-3s delay, in particular together with live reloading.
-But should eventuall load.
+→ `_config.yml` changes can cause a 2-3s delay, in particular together with live reloading, but will eventually load.
-→ adding files might mean to stop and restart the live reload task, so those file get on the watchlist
+→ adding files might mean to stop and restart the live reload task, so those file get on the watchlist → `incremental` support for Jekyll is still experimental.
+Consider `npm run rebuild` to ensure complete iteration (i.e. of change menu.yml's, etc…)